 Accessing EndNote (Web)

-Sign up for an account on campus, or via proxy or virtual private network (VPN) access from off campus.
+It is best to Sign up for your EndNote account while on campus, or via the campus virtual private network (VPN) access from off campus.

-The Firefox browser works best for all EndNote web features.
+The Chrome & Firefox browsers work best for all EndNote web features.

 There are 4 main ways to get references into EndNote: